FOX FAMILY CARE

 You do not need a lot of litter in the pan as you

 would use for a cat.
 Foxes don't bury their poop.
-A thin layer is
+A very thin layer

 fine, this way, it lessens the chance of the fox digging and burying